 George West, TX 78022

-Special Agent, Patrick Allen Randel, Narcotics Agent who gave his life in Live Oak County during a drug sting on October 23, 1974-Honored as his memorial monument from "We the People of the State of Texas" was unveiled in its new location at the Live Oak County Justice Center, 200 Larry Busby Drive, George West, Texas, July 13, 2019, 10:30 AM.
-Thanks to all who honored Special Agent Randel and all Texas and Federal officers felled in the line of service in this state.
+Special Narcotic Agent, Patrick Allen Randel, gave his life in Live Oak County during a drug sting October 23, 1974-Honored July 2019 as memorial monument relocated: Live Oak County Justice Center, 200 Larry Busby Drive.
+Thanks to all who honored Special Agent Randel and all Texas and Federal officers felled in service in this state.

 April 15, Monday Quarterly LOCHC meeting.
 SouthTrustBank, George West, 5:30.